divanvisagie/blog/content/post/feature-flags/index.md

 ## Managing flags

 The feature flag we implemented here allows us to roll out and roll back without redeploying our application, but there are risks.
-Depending on how our `config.getBool()` funciton works, we may need to still restart the application to cause the value to change, or the value may live inside a config file that we would have to remote into the production server to change, which in a microservices architecture could be near impossible to get right.
+Depending on how our `config.getBool()` funciton works, we may need to restart the application to cause the value to change, or the value may live inside a config file that we would have to remote into the production server to change, which in a microservices architecture could be near impossible to get right.

 Ideally we would want to have a centralised  management system for these flags so that we can respond more rapidly if we need to roll back a feature.
-While there isn't necessarily anything wrong with rolling your own feature flag system, it is a domain on it's own that requires many considerations
+While there isn't necessarily anything wrong with rolling your own feature flag system, it is a domain on it's own that requires many considerations and can cost you valuable time... and even money.

+One particular example is from a comp... well former company called Knight Capital, who's [reuse of a feature flag](https://dougseven.com/2014/04/17/knightmare-a-devops-cautionary-tale) caused an 8 year old bit of code to run unexpectedly; ultimately ending in the company's demise.

+If you need any more convincing about using a proper flag management system, check out: [Feature Toggles: The Good, The Bad, and The Ugly with Andy Davies](https://youtu.be/r7VI5x2XKXw)

+## Choosing a feature flag system

 ## Progressive delivery

-As you can see, feature flags on their own can be valuable because they decouple rollout from deployment, we can easily switch between our old and new code simply by changing a value in our configuration.
+As you have seen so far, feature flags on their own can be valuable because they decouple rollout from deployment, we can easily switch between our old and new code simply by changing a value in our configuration.

 [Progressive Delivery](https://searchitoperations.techtarget.com/definition/progressive-delivery)

-## Choosing a feature flag system

 ## Hosting Unleash
 You can choose to either use Unleash as a cloud service or run your own instance.
 This tutorial will focus specifically on the self hosted option.
 Which can be acheived very easily using `docker-compose`.
 Simply add the following to your docker-compose.yml